SAFCSP-Team/exception-handling/resource/What-is-exception-handling.md

 ## What is Exception Handling

-> unexpected event that occurs while executing the program, that disturbs the normal flow of the code.
+> Exception is an unexpected event that occurs while executing the program, that disturbs the normal flow of the code.

 ### Concept